iluvjava/Maths/Notebook 2.0 obsidian/MATH 602 Nesterov Acceleration/Nesterov Type Acceleration via Proximal Point Method Part II.md

 We show that the Generic triangle form is the same as the generic PPM form.

 #### **Lemma 2.1 | Accelerated Gradient Generic Trianglar Form**
-> The AGG PPM reduces to the following 3 points accelerated gradient algorithm:
+> The AG Tri-points generic form is equivalent to the AG PPM generic form, yielding the following equalities:
 > $$
 > \begin{aligned}
 >     x_{t + 1} &= x_t - \tilde \eta_{t + 1} \nabla f(y_t)